 I was “HIGH” for my fortieth birthday!

-I feared turning forty.
+I feared to turn forty.
 I was nervous about the number.
-I found myself dreading the journey over the hill instead of reflecting on the roads I had previously traveled or the glorious views along the way.
+I found myself dreading the climb over the hill instead of reflecting on the roads I had previously traveled or the glorious views along the way.

 To help cope with the “BIG 4-0,” I wanted to get high!

 One of my birthday gifts was a road trip to Albuquerque, New Mexico.
 It was time for the annual Hot Air Balloon Fiesta!
 It’s a whole different perspective when requesting “balloons” for your birthday! 🙂

 The Balloon Fiesta in Albuquerque, New Mexico is a two-week ballooning event.
 Pilots and their “Balloon Chase Crew” participate every day (weather permitting).